JotaroS/GodObject-Playground/README.md

 Author: jotaro shigeyama

-a simple god object simulator that works on your browswer.
+a simple god object simulator that works on your browser.

-Dependencies: p5.js, math.js (for solving a linear system derived from a lagrangean multiplier optimization problem)
+Dependencies: p5.js, math.js (for solving a linear system derived from a Lagrangean multiplier optimization problem)